Home

 The project PIs, Catriona Harris and Len Thomas are based at the Centre for Research into Ecological and Environmental Modelling (CREEM) at the University of St Andrews, U.K. During the main part of the project, we coordinated a large working group of leading BRS scientists, supported by two full-time postdoctoral research fellows (Stacy DeRuiter and Dina Sadykova) undertaking the statistical development and consultancy work.
 The project was funded by the U.S. Office of Naval Research.

-Double MOCHA (2019-2021)
+Double MOCHA (2019-2023)

-Double MOCHA is a collaboration between researchers at the University of St Andrews and Duke University.
+Double MOCHA was a collaboration between researchers at the University of St Andrews and Duke University.
 The University of St Andrews PIs, Len Thomas, Catriona Harris and Richard Glennie are based at the Centre for Research into Ecological and Environmental Modelling (CREEM) while the Duke University PIs, Rob Schick and Alan Gelfand, are based at the Nicholas School of the Environment and the Department of Statistical Science.